Shower approach in the simulation of ion scattering from solids

-The implementation of this algorithm as a FORTRAN program includes all important elements of the binary collision model~\cite{Ekstein}.
+The implementation of this algorithm as a FORTRAN program incorporates all important elements of the binary collision model~\cite{Ekstein}.
 A wide possibility to choose the type of the interaction potential is provided.
 The scattering integrals for binary collisions as functions of impact parameter and energy are tabulated at a preliminary stage of the calculation and used afterwards by interpolating with splines.
 Additionally, the impact-parameter dependence of inelastic energy losses is considered.
-To account for the simultaneous interaction with two or more atoms we sum the deviations in ion motion due to the interaction with individual atoms.
+To account for the simultaneous interaction with two or more atoms, we sum the deviations of ion motion due to the interaction with individual atoms.
 In principle, all this provides the possibility to perform simulations for energies in a wide range.

-At high energies the procedure of generation of showers could encounter difficulties due to restrictions in the accuracy of computer calculations.
+At high energies the procedure of generation of showers can encounter difficulties due to restrictions in the accuracy of computer calculations.
 The reason is that the width of the ``hot" region in the transverse plane becomes so small that an accurate transformation of impact parameter to scattering angle may be practically impossible.
-For this reason, if this width becomes smaller than $0.1$ of the thermal vibration amplitude $u_1$, the procedure of shower generation is inverted: the scattering angle is sampled within the shower cone and then, in reverse order, the impact parameter is calculated.
-As a result, our approach can claim to represent an improvement of the single-scattering model as it additionally accounts for the multiple scattering on the outgoing path.
+For this reason, if this width becomes smaller than $0.01$ of the thermal vibration amplitude $u_1$, the procedure of shower generation is inverted: the scattering angle is sampled within the shower cone and then, in reverse order, the impact parameter is calculated.